GautamGrg/Portfolio-website/README.md

 # Portfolio-website
-Portfolio website for IT personnel using Django, HTML, CSS, JavaScript
+Portfolio website example for a Software Engineer - built using Django.